Carter425/OYDREADME/README.md

 1. Select the resource group you deployed your custom copilot to

-1. Select the “App Service” resource
+1. Select the `App Service` resource

-1. Go to settings > identity and enable system assigned identity by selecting “On”
+1. Go to `settings > identity` and enable system assigned identity by selecting `On`

-1. Select “Save” to enable system assigned identity.
+1. Select `Save` to enable system assigned identity.

-1. Click “Azure role assignments”
+1. Click `Azure role assignments`

-1. Click “add role assignments”.
+1. Click `add role assignments`.

-1. Under Scope select “Resource group”
+1. Under Scope select `Resource group`

 1. Under Subscription select the Azure subscription of your Azure OpenAI resource

 1. Under Resource group select your Azure OpenAI resource

-1. Under Role select “Cognitive Service OpenAI user”
+1. Under Role select `Cognitive Service OpenAI user`

-1. Select save to finish assigning the role
+1. Select `save` to finish assigning the role

 Now, your published custom copilot Teams app is ready for use.